lurgh/infinitive/README.md

 This README has been updated with some info about this fork but more needs to be written.

+## Breaking Changes in May, 2025

+We have recently changed the names of some of the entities created by MQTT Discovery to be more consistent and more friendly for multi-zone and multi-instance installations.
+In particular:

+  * "Vacation Mode ..." sensor and buttons have changed to "HVAC Vacation Mode ...", so their entity IDs changed from "vacation_mode_*" to "hvac_vacation_mode_*"
+  * All entities that start with "HVAC" will change to the instance name, with spaces substituted instead of underscores, if the instance name is set.
+So for example, if instance name is "Upstairs_AC" then sensors will be named for example "Upstairs AC Vacation Mode ..." with entity IDslike "upstairs_ac_vacation_mode_*"
+  * Climate entities on a zoned system will still be named for each zone; however on a non-zoned system they will now be named for the instance name (underscores translated as above) or, if not set, "HVAC".
+  * Per-zone "bonus sensors" are now named the same as the climate entities they relate to; for example, the sensor that used to be named "Zone 1 Damper Position" will now be "Downstairs Damper Position", or "Upstairs AC Damper Position" or "HVAC Damper Position", matching the climate entities.

 # infinitive
 Infinitive impersonates a SAM on a Carrier Infinity system management bus.